 Ingredients

-- Canned coconut milk: Make sure you use full-fat coconut milk in this recipe.
+- Canned coconut milk: Please use full-fat coconut milk.

 - Coconut extract: It's important here.
-It adds a lot of flavor to the cake.
+It adds great flavor to the cake.

-- Unsweetened shredded coconut: Make sure you don't use reduced-fat coconut.
+- Unsweetened shredded coconut: Please don't use reduced-fat coconut.
 It's too dry.

 Instructions

-Your first step is to simply place all the ingredients (except for the butter) in your food processor and process them until combined.
+Simply place all the ingredients (except for the butter) in your food processor's bowl and process them until combined.

-Since coconut flour is extremely absorbent and can easily dry out baked goods, I highly recommend that you measure it by weight and not by volume.
+- Since coconut flour is extremely absorbent and can easily dry out baked goods, I highly recommend you measure it by weight and not by volume.
+Look at the photo below - the cake's crumb is wonderfully moist and tender.
+You don't want to mess it up by adding too much coconut flour.

 Unfortunately, you can't.
-Coconut flour behaves differently than any other flour.
-It requires more eggs and more liquid.
+Coconut flour behaves differently from any other flour.
+It requires more eggs and liquid.
 This recipe was written specifically for coconut flour, so it won't work with any other flour.

 It's true that I don't frost this cake.
 I think it's unnecessary, as it's so very good just as it is.
 Plus, adding frosting would force me to reclassify it from "breakfast" to "dessert." 😀